Shirajuki/IT2810-Prosjekt-3-Venti/README.md

 React hooks such as UseState, UseEffect and UseRef have been heavily used throughout the application to open and close modals, keep track of data from the api, show and use the search bar etc.

 To make the code as easy to read as possible and organized, we decided to divide most of the elements of the page into components such as items, modal and carousel.
 Items checks the property of the item and returns it to display the way we want it to be displayed.
 The modal component contains all the different parts of the modal.
 It is the collecting point of where a modal is put together so it will be featured correctly.
-The carousel contains the components that are needed to showcase the items as a carousel, this will show feature products so that a user can easily view new products (?).
+The carousel contains the components that are needed to showcase the items as a carousel, this will show feature products so that a user can easily view new products.

 To make sure that the application looked similar on all different devices, we decided to use the third part component react-icons.
 This is a better way to display icons as they are more reliable than the usual emojis that can vary between different devices.